The next CERT class will be held in 2016.

 - Fire suppression

 - Team organization

 The Federal Emergency Management Agency (FEMA) began promoting the CERT concept nationwide in 1994, using a model created by the Los Angeles Fire Department.
-Since then, CERT’s have been established in hundreds of communities.
-The City of Frisco established its CERT with a “pilot” training program in January 2003.
+Since then, CERTs have been established in hundreds of communities.
+The City of Frisco established its CERT in 2003.